adamsilver/fdpb/01-introduction.md

 Note that some of the chapters may sound niche, but I assure the patterns that are born out of tackling this seemingly specific problems are very much transferable to other problem domains.
 [Expand?]

-Here are the problems we'll be tackling.

 ### Chapter 1: A registration form

-This chapter forms the foundations for every other chapter in the book.
-We'll look at labels, placeholders and hints, and the float label pattern.
-Crucially we'll look at the Question Protocol and how applying it can drastically reduce the friction on any form.
-Then, we'll consider the content, interaction and visual design of specific form fields and submit buttons.
-We'll then look at various form validation techniques, including inline validation as well as other related techniques.
-We'll settle on an approach that makes fixing errors as easy as possible with useful and respectful error messages that work for screen readers too.
+We'll start with a basic registration and the foundational qualities that make up a good form.
+By exploring the Question Protocol and applying it to this form we'll look at how to reduce friction drastically without touching the interface itself.
+We'll get into some visual and interaction design specifics.
+Finally ending by making form validation easy and inclusive.
+We'll even look at how to content design error messages themselves.

 ### Chapter 2: A checkout flow

-This chapter looks at the One Thing Per Page pattern and how it is particularly useful to longer form process like checkout.
-Next, we'll look at flow and order.
-Then we'll break down the various steps of checkout (delivery, payment etc) and what the design intracies that together make a huge difference to the user experience.
-This will be our first look at number inputs and radio buttons.
-This is followed by several other important concepts such as being able to check your answers, see progress, use smart defaults and enhance the experience for second time users.
+We'll look at the powerful One Thing Per Page pattern and how and why it's suited to longer form process such as checkout.
+Considering flow and order we'll break down the various steps and analyse each one in detail including input types and how they work across different devices.
+This will be our first look at radio buttons, smart defaults and more.

 ### Chapter 3: Book a flight

-This chapter is where we'll take a deep dive into the world of custom form components in order to ask users for some tricky information.
-We'll look at autocomplete components, the crazy world of dates and date pickers, stepper components and seat choosers.
-The latter of which, we'll be breaking away from convention for good reason.
+We'll take a deep dive innto the world of progressively enhanced custom form components using ARIA, by exploring the best way to let users select destinations, find dates, add passengers and choose seats.
+We'll analyse native form controls at length and even break away from convention (for good reason).

 ### Chapter 4: A login form

-We'll take a short intermission to look at the ubiquitous login form.
-Everyone has one, but equally many of them suffer from the same common usability failures.
-We'll take a quick look at the problems and how to solve them.
+This short chapter looks at the ubiquitous login form.
+For all its simplicity there are some common usability failures.
+Adding social login to the mix has helped and hindered these matters.

 ### Chapter 5: An inbox

-This chapter looks at a more adminstrative interface.
-Whilst the chapter pertains to an inbox, a bit like Gmail, the patterns that are born out of those problems are applicable to any list that requires management.
-We'll be looking at multiple-select action menus and a whole lot more.
+We'll look at ways to manage and action email in bulk.
+This is our first look at an adminstrative interface and as such comes with it's own set of challenges and useful patterns.
+This includes reponsive ARIA-driven action menus, multiple selection, informative successive messages and more.

 ### Chapter 6: Search and filter

-This chapter will look at the best ways to let users find stuff by searching and filtering results.
-There will be a discussion on affordance, different types of filters (also known as facet navigation) and we'll also look at how AJAX may have a part to play.
+We'll look at ways to let users find stuff easily via search and filtering mechanisms.

 ### Chapter 7: A really long and complex form

 Some transactions are really long.
 Some transactions are really complicated.
 Some transactions involve having to upload several files.
 Some transactions involve all of these things.
-This chapter will look at some innovate, yet simple ways of breaking down all of this complexity into manageable tasks.
+We'll look at some innovate, yet simple ways of breaking down this complexity into simple, manageable tasks.</

 ## What about principles?